XCOMPUTE-SERVER#

 You will be emailed a license notice, identified by a 32-byte RSA fingerprint.

 Available licenses are listed on your user profile account page.
-It lists the license type (e.g., XCOMPUTE-SERVER-STD), license key fingerprint, and (if assigned) machine ID.
-See configuration details.
+It lists the license type (e.g., XCOMPUTE-SERVER-STD), license key fingerprint, and machine ID (if assigned).

 If a Debian package is selected for download, its name will have the form: